-A: As a holder of Tyco common shares, you will receive a distribution of one share of our common stock for every Tyco common share held by you as of the record date for the Distribution.
+A: As a holder of Tyco common shares, you will receive a distribution of one share of our common stock for every two Tyco common shares held by you as of the record date for the Distribution.
 Your proportionate ownership interest in Tyco will not change as a result of the Distribution.
 For a more detailed description, see "The Spin-Off."